digimarc-corp/illuminate-rest-api/README.md

 ### Create a Product

-Setting `useDefaultSettings` to true eliminates the need to set the `tagType`, `shortUrlDomain`, and `urlFormat`; Illuminate creates all the account's default data carrier type formats using their default values.
+Setting `useDefaultSettings` to true eliminates the need to set the `shortUrlDomain` and `urlFormat`; Illuminate creates all the account's default data carrier type formats using their default values.

 If the account was configured to allow an additional identifier, such as for an